 The quote is also often used to describe curly-haired women.
 For years, many scorned curly hair and gave it negative stereotypes.
 It was considered unruly, messy, unprofessional, and unattractive.
 But, in reality, the women who embraces her curls, who care for them and who love them, are really the most beautiful.

 Many critics have gone after curly hair for years.
 They see it as wild, untamed, unprofessional, and ignorant.
 But, curly hair really is beautiful.
 It’s glamorous, classy, and unique.
 Now, really.
 Do you actually want to just blend in with the crowd?
 No!
 So, stand out, be yourself, and be beautiful!

-- List of Best Blow Dryer for Curly Hair
+- List of Top Hair Dryers for Curly Hair

 - Preparing Your Hair for Blow Drying